Docebo – Data Processing Addendum

 “Supervisory Authority” means any regulatory, supervisory, governmental, or other competent authority with jurisdiction or oversight over compliance with the Data Protection Laws.

-“UK Data Protection Law” means all data protection laws and regulations applicable to the United Kingdom, including (a) the Data Protection Act 2018 and (b) Data Protection, Privacy and Electronic Communications (Amendment Etc.) (EU Exit)) Regulations 2019 (“UK GDPR”), each as amended, supplemented, or replaced from time to time.
+“UK Data Protection Law” means all data protection laws and regulations applicable to the United Kingdom, including (a) the Data Protection Act 2018 and (b) the GDPR, as incorporated into the United Kingdom law under the Data Protection, Privacy and Electronic Communications (Amendment Etc.) (EU Exit)) Regulations 2019 (“UK GDPR”), each as amended, supplemented, or replaced from time to time.

 2. Appointment and Data Processing.

 2.1 Subject to the terms of the Agreement, the Customer is the Data Controller of the Customer Personal Data (or a Data Processor and has been instructed by and obtained the authorization of the relevant third-party Data Controller(s)) to enter into this DPA in the name and on behalf of such Data Controller(s).
 The Customer is responsible for obtaining all of the necessary authorizations and approvals to enter, use, provide, store, and Process Customer Personal Data to enable Docebo to provide the Services.

 2.2 The Customer, as the Data Controller, hereby appoints Docebo as the Data Processor in respect of all Processing operations required to be carried out by Docebo on Customer Personal Data in order to provide the Services in accordance with the terms of the Agreement.
 Docebo is the Processor of Customer Personal Data, except where Docebo acts as a Controller processing Customer Personal Data in accordance with the list of purposes in Section 2.5.